mvolkmann/blog/src/lua.md

 MyTable.colonOuter(MyTable, 1, 2) -- self = MyTable, p1 = 1, p2 = 2
 ```

-### Metatables
+## Metatables

 A metatable is a table that defines metamethods.
 All metamethods have names that begin with two underscores.
+Examples include
+`__tostring` which defines the string representation of a table,
-Examples include `__add` which defines how the `+` operator works and
+`__add` which defines how the `+` operator adds a value to a table, and
 `__index` which defines the value that should be returned
 when an attempt is made to access a missing key in a table.

 By default tables do not have a metatable.
 A metatable only becomes useful when it is assigned to a table.
 This is done with the `setmetatable(table, metatable)` function.

-This returns its first argument which is useful when a literal table is passed.
+The `setmetatable` function returns its first argument
+which is useful when a literal table is passed.
 The same metatable can be assigned to multiple tables.

 The `getmetatable(table)` function returns the metatable that has been
 assigned to a given table or `nil` if one has not be assigned.

-An important use of metatables is simulating the
-object-oriented programming concepts of classes and inheritance.

 The `__index` method can be implemented in two ways.
 It can be a table that supplies default values for missing properties
-or it can be a function that is passed the ? table and a key.
+or it can be a function that is passed an associated table and a key.

 TODO: Get examples from metatables.lua!

 TODO: Add much more here!

+### Table Delegation

+### Classes

+Lua does include support for defining classes and creating instances.
+However, these can be simulated using a combination of tables,
+metatables, and function.

+A class can be represented by a table.
+A `new` function can be added to the table and used to
+create instances which are represented by new tables.
+There is nothing special about the name "new",
+but many other programming languages use that name for creating instances
+of a class, so it's a good idea to stick with that convention.

+The `new` function should:

+- Create a new table to represent the instance OR
+  use a table that is passed in.
+- Associated a metatable with the new table
+  that holds default property values and
+  functions that act as methods of the class.
+- Return the table that represents the instance.

+There are a few common approaches for implementing all of this.

+Approach #1:

+The metatable can be a separate table defined outside the new function
+in a variable.

+Approach #2:

+The metatable can be a property of the class table.

+Approach #3:

+The metatable can be the class table itself.
+This approach requires defining the `new` function with a colon
+so it can access the class table using the `self` variable.

+### Inheritance

+### Multiple Inheritance

+### Simplifying

 ## Metamethods